 That last point is critical.
 In recent years, Google has made changes to their algorithms to spot keyword cramming and downvote violators as spam.
 The exact threshold is unknown.
-However, a loose goal of 2% keyword density (one in fifty words) is a practical aim that will increase results without damaging your ranking or readability.
+However, for most B2B SEO agencies a loose goal of 2% keyword density (one in fifty words) is a practical aim that will increase results without damaging your ranking or readability.

 Broadly, if keywords get in the way of readability, you have already failed regardless of Google rankings.
 Shares and likes contribute to search rankings, and without quality and readable content, you are simply pulling people to your website to be disappointed.

 Never lose sight of the real goal—monetizing clicks through either ad-revenue, audience building or sales conversions.

 The longer your material, the more keywords you can fit in—Google likes length.
 Content in excess of 300 words improves your ability to increase keyword numbers without going overboard on density.
 However, if your article is too long, it may begin to discourage readers.